foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/debugging.md

-# Debugging on Development Platforms
+# Building Applications and Debugging on Development Platforms

 ## Getting Started with OpenOCD

-Follow a [corresponding manual](OpenOCD-Getting-Started-Manual) to obtain and configure OpenOCD.
+Follow a [corresponding manual](../../platforms/openocd.md) to obtain and configure OpenOCD.

 ## Connecting Using UART